 In this case, the situation wasn’t as it might have seemed—that our young hero was incapable of doing multiplication.
 The situation was simply that she wasn’t completing 100 multiplication problems in class, on this particular test as written, within the 5 minutes allotted.
 And, to add yet more complexity to the situation, it was probably one of the more favorable aspects of her personality that kept her from succeeding in this area.
 She is a very calm, congenial young Big-Brained Superhero.
 And as such, she is less likely to feel the pressure one might need to feel in order to complete 100 problems in 5 minutes.
 If we had to guess, she simply proceeded to take this test in her own way—in her own time.

 Ultimately, of course, we did have to guess.
 Because the test she took did very little to measure her fundamental knowledge of multiplication.
 There were simply too many variables involved.
-So what else is new?
+This is hardly a new or unusual phenomenon.
 But, from a distance, that’s frequently not how it seems.
 When looking at report cards and aggregate test scores, we often unconsciously view these as concrete, even objective, measures.
 Teachers may know better (or, at least, they should), but even with that knowledge, any amelioration efforts may seem ultimately futile.

 Tests are everywhere.
 And yet, as far as we can tell, the process of much academic testing involves taking a whole wide world of variables, confounding them with even more variables, and then thinking we learned something from the outcome.
 And maybe we did learn something.
 But sadly, we probably don’t know what that is.